Sleepwalkers (David Sylvian album)

-Sleepwalkers is a compilation album by David Sylvian, released September 2010 by Samadhi Sound.
+Sleepwalkers is a compilation album by David Sylvian, released in September 2010 by the label Samadhi Sound.

-Content and reception
+Content

 The album is a compilation of some of Sylvian's collaborations from the 2000s, and includes several tracks remixed by Sylvian as well as alternate takes.
 "Sleepwalkers" and "The World is Everything" appeared on a sampler CD that was included with a limited tour brochure from Sylvian's 'The World is Everything' tour in 2007.
 "World Citizen – I Won't Be Disappointed" with Ryuichi Sakamoto originally appeared on the 2003 EP World Citizen.
 However, the version on Sleepwalkers is the 'looped piano' version found on Sakamoto's 2004 album Chasm.
 "Five Lines" is the only new track on the album and is a collaboration with Dai Fujikura who went on to remix and influence several songs on the subsequent album Died in the Wool – Manafon Variations.
 The final track, "Trauma", is the only instrumental song and had been included as a bonus track to Sylvian's 2003 album Blemish.